Atlantis and Other Amazing Gay Cruises in the Caribbean

 If you want your cruise to be loud, messy and so much fun you'll probably question if it was a good idea to board, book the Atlantis South Caribbean cruise.

-When you do leave the ship, however, you'll be enjoying time in the beautiful Dutch Caribbean islands of Curacao and Aruba as well as the often-neglected Haiti.
+When you do leave the ship, however, you'll be enjoying time in gorgeous Caribbean islands, including the often-neglected Haiti.